namako-pl/hog-krakow-automation-system/README.md

 ### News & Events Module
 ![News Section Preview](https://github.com/namako-pl/hog-krakow-automation-system/blob/main/news.JPG)

 ---
-*Project developed as part of a portfolio expansion and a passion for the Harley-Davidson brand.*
+*This project was commissioned by **HOG Chapter Kraków**.
+Developed as part of a professional portfolio expansion and driven by a passion for the Harley-Davidson brand.*

 #Polish version